House bill moves fully automated, cashless turnpike system into fast lane

 Gatz said the automated coin receptacles on some turnpikes have to be custom built because they're no longer manufactured.

-Responding to questions, he and Pae said the transition includes plans to retrain toll booth attendants for other jobs within the authority.
+Responding to questions, he and Pae said the transition includes plans to retrain toll booth attendants for other jobs within the turnpike system.

 Pae's bill, approved Thursday by the committee, would make it illegal for someone with outstanding toll violations to operate a vehicle on an Oklahoma turnpike.

-Pae said unpaid tolls would be considered overdue after 30 days, but car owners would have another four months to pay they're flagged as a violator.
+Pae said unpaid tolls would be considered overdue after 30 days but that car owners would have another four months to pay once they're flagged as a violator.

 After another 90 days, violators will be blocked from renewing vehicle registrations until the account is settled.